-Looking For a New Mazda MAZDA3 in your area?
+Looking for a Used MAZDA3 in your area?

 The Mazda MAZDA3 compact car receives an exterior styling update for 2012, as well as a new SkyActiv engine and transmission, which help improve fuel efficiency while ensuring responsive acceleration and peppy performance.The Bad